I’m sharing how to paint wooden chairs the quick and easy way while still getting a gorgeous finish that will last.

 - Use a paint sprayer.
 With a paint sprayer, you can use whatever furniture paint you like best and get an absolutely flawless finish.
 There is a lot more set-up involved when you use a paint sprayer, but even counting the set-up time, painting chairs with a paint sprayer is so much faster than using a paintbrush.
 Seriously, it probably takes less than 25% of the time it would take using a paintbrush.
 If you haven’t used a paint sprayer before, it can seem really intimidating, but it’s actually pretty straightforward.

 You can probably guess which of the three methods I chose for my mom’s chairs.
-I wanted a beautiful finish and I wanted to get it the fastest, least soul-crushing way possible.
-So I pulled out my paint sprayer and got started.
+Spray paint would have been fine (and I have a tutorial all about painting chairs with spray paint if you’re interested), but I wanted a beautiful finish and I wanted to get it the fastest, least soul-crushing way possible.
+And since I already have a paint sprayer, it seemed like a no-brainer.

 Today I’m going to break down exactly how to paint chairs the easy way, including how to prep your chairs, how to use your paint sprayer, and how to make sure your paint job is going to last for years to come.
 I’ve also included a video tutorial below.